 Privacy laws continue to change.
-Consumers are increasingly concerned about how their information is gathered and shared by brands.
+Consumers are concerned about their information being gathered and shared by brands.
 Third-party cookies track your online behavior.
 They are the backbone of most of ad targeting technology.
 Many view this as violating people’s online privacy.

 Companies are looking beyond cookies for new ways to connect with customers online, especially the browsers where these transactions happen.
 Watch the Cookie Deprecation Delay video to hear what David Finkelstein has to say.
 David is a Forbes Tech Council Member and BDEX’s Co-Founder & CEO.

 The ad measurement company Comscore recently announced that it would pursue completely cookie-free targeting with a nod to staying compliant with the EU’s General Data Protection Regulation (GDPR).
-GDPR is a major data protection law passed a few years ago that applies to all European citizens on the internet, regardless of where the sites they’re browsing are based.
+GDPR is a major data protection law in Europe.
+It passed a few years ago.
+It applies to all European citizens on the internet, regardless of where the sites they’re browsing are based.

 So, what is cookie-free targeting?
 Let’s look at how it works in today’s privacy-forward climate.

 First, cookies are bits of data from an online user’s browsing history.
 Third-party cookies are placed on a browser by someone who isn’t the website owner (usually by an ad on that page).
 Thus, cookie data is collected by a third party, such as an advertiser or social media plugin.
 First-party cookies are placed on the website by the owner or publisher.

 Marketers track third-party cookies to understand how people are behauving online and the kind of activities they’re taking part in.
 They can reveal browsing habits and interests, so brands can market to them with the most relevant information possible.

 Marketers use third-party cookies to:

 - Create targeted ads